tamucc-comp-bio/classroom_repo_2024/assignments/assignment_1.md

 ## Description of Assignment

 We are also going to flip the classroom next week.
 Flipping the classroom means that you work on the material to be covered before we address it in lecture.
 Then we can spend time in lecture going over the most challenging topics, as identified by you.
 Then we will continue together in lecture through new material that builds upon this assignment.
+This material is covered in ch 1.6 of the CSB book.

 <details><summary>Work through remainder of Lecture 01 & Complete Mind Expander 01.02</summary>
 <p>